 - Stay in car or adhere to the current CDC guidelines for physical distancing in public

-- Face masks are recommended
+- Face masks are recommended as per current CDC Guidelines

 - Facilitate the cleaning and/or sanitizing of personal equipment before and after each practice/game (balls, cleats, shin guards, uniforms etc)